The supply of residential accommodation in a dwelling is exempt from GST.

 You account for the supply in the taxable period covering the day after the final date for cancellation.

-For example, Kay, a door to door salesperson, sells an item on 31 May, the last day of the taxable period.
+For example, a door-to-door salesperson, sells an item on 31 May, the last day of the taxable period.
 The 8th day after the sale is 8 June.
-She includes the full price for the supply in the taxable period covering 8 June.
+They include the full price for the supply in the taxable period covering 8 June.

-You can claim a credit in the taxable period that covers the first day after the cancellation period, provided you hold sufficient records.
+You can claim a credit in the return covering the first day after the cancellation period, provided you hold sufficient records.

 This applies even if you get an invoice or make payment before that date.